Administrative Policy #100:

 Provided Clothing – Clothing typically given to personnel when it is deemed to be in the best interest of the department for this person to be identified with the department, but not necessarily by name.

 Uniform - Typically supplied by a contractor and provided to employees working in an environment that requires special clothing or clothing that can be easily damaged.
 Examples include plastic clean room coats, safety glasses, hard hats, protective footwear, and safety vests.
 Uniforms can contain approved logos, department names and an employee name affixed to the garment.

 All clothing and uniforms for personnel must be approved by the department chair or director, must have a documented business purpose, and deemed necessary to carry out department responsibilities.
 Purchases should follow normal procurement procedures established by the University.

-Provided Clothing - The value of provided clothing must be documented and added to the employee’s taxable income, unless the value is forty dollars ($40) or less and is considered de minimis.
+Provided Clothing - The value of provided clothing must be documented and added to the employee’s taxable income, unless the value is fifty dollars ($50) or less and is considered de minimis.
 Examples of de minimis clothing are T-shirts or polos with the word STAFF printed on them that are provided to employees for a special event.

 Required Clothing and Uniforms - Not taxable when specifically required as a condition of employment.
 Required clothing and uniforms must be worn for business use only and not adaptable to general usage as ordinary clothing.
 It is not enough that the employee does not wear the work clothes away from work.
 The clothing must not be suitable for taking the place of their regular clothing.